 - Section 3.
-Two options are available for part-time Faculty. - a.
-Those who are employed for fewer than twelve (12) semester hours of course load will normally be given the title of "lecturer."
+Two options are available for part time Faculty. - a.
+Those who are employed for fewer than fifteen (15) semester hours of course load will normally be given the title of "lecturer."
 A lecturer does not have status as a voting member of the Faculty. - b.
 Part-time faculty who are employed for twelve (12) or more semester hours of course load will normally be given the rank of "instructor" or higher, with full status as a voting member of the Faculty, assuming that the courses they are to teach, the extra duties they are assigned, and the length of time they are to serve are sufficient to warrant their participation in long-range discussions of the college curriculum.
 Part-time faculty who are offered appointment as instructor may be given the option to accept appointment as lecturer.
-Full-time faculty will normally not be hired at the rank of lecturer. - Section 4.
-Professors Emeriti shall be honorary members of the Faculty.
-Honorary membership shall not carry voting privileges or regular appointment to standing committees.
-Guidelines are as follows: - a.
-Eight (8) or more years of service to Eureka College as a teacher and/or administrator. - b.
-Retirement while an active teacher and/or administrator at Eureka College. - c.
-Attainment of one of the following ranks or status while an active member of the Eureka College community: associate professor, full professor, vice-president, or president. - d.
-Nominations for Professor Emeritus may be made by the Provost or the Faculty Status and Development Committee.
-Election to the position shall be by the Eureka College Faculty.
+Full-time faculty will normally not be hired at the rank of lecturer.